blbadger/blbadger.github.io/gpu-server.md

 The reputation of 1U servers (the more common measurement that is most similar to the T180-G20's 1OU form factor) is that they are simply too loud for home use and that they indeed sound like jet engines.
 This much was even claimed by George Hotz while talking about the motivations for Tinygrad's Tinybox, but I can confirm that it is a bit of a misunderstanding.
 The potential for a high-performance compute 1OU server such as the T180 for making noise is indeed very high: when first booting up, for example, all 50 of the fans ramp up to their maximum 25000 RPM and the server sounds alot like a jet engine during takeoff, such that one needs hearing protection to work with it in a small room (testing or setting up ssh, for example).
 The fans to modulate after a couple minutes, and the noise becomes much more managable and is what one would expect for a blade server: equivalent to a somewhat noisy Desktop PC, just with a timbre more akin to a jet.

 More importantly, even heavy loads on all four V100s does not lead to the fans reaching anywhere near their maximum RPM provided the ambient temperature is near room temp (72* F).
 I would not want to run a 1OU HPC server like the T180-G20 in a living room, but in a basement or attic or garage it is virtually unnoticeable outside the room itself.
+If you have ever heard a fan-cooled ebay grow light before, it sounds pretty much identically to that during normal operation.

+### Conclusion

+To conclude, you can build a 4x SXM2 V100 server that is very good at all sorts of things for around 950 (server) + 160*4 (gpus) + 30 (cpus) + 80 (mem) + 50 (ssd) + 25 (PSUs) = 1775 USD if you are willing to hack a power supply and be patient.